What is false acceptance rate or FAR?

 The false acceptance rate, or FAR, is the measure of the likelihood that the biometric security system will incorrectly accept an access attempt by an unauthorized user.
-A system's FAR typically is stated as the ratio of the number of false acceptances divided by the number of identification attempts.
-(Webopedia)
+A system’s FAR typically is stated as the ratio of the number of false acceptances divided by the number of identification attempts. (definition by Webopedia)

-The false rejection rate, or FRR, is the measure of the likelihood that the biometric security system will incorrectly reject an access attempt by an authorized user.
-A system's FRR typically is stated as the ratio of the number of false rejections divided by the number of identification attempts.
-(Webopedia)
+The false recognition rate, or FRR, is the measure of the likelihood that the biometric security system will incorrectly reject an access attempt by an authorized user.
+A system’s FRR typically is stated as the ratio of the number of false recognitions divided by the number of identification attempts. (definition by Webopedia)

 These days there is a lot of emphasize on FAR (False Acceptance Rate).
 It is good that clients are getting aware of these terms and asking the right questions before implementing a solution.

 However, FAR only provides half the information.
-When selecting a biometric solution, we need to find out what the False Rejection Rate (FRR) is at the said FAR.
+When selecting a biometric solution, we need to find out what the false recognition Rate (FRR) is at the said FAR.

 So when a biometric solution provider claims to have a very low FAR, it is very important to find out what is the FRR at this ‘low’ FAR.
 Then depending upon the application one needs to evaluate whether the FAR & FRR ratio is acceptable for the application.